remotion-dev/remotion/packages/docs/docs/lambda/php.md

 crumb: "@remotion/lambda"
 ---

+_available from v3.3.96_

-To trigger a Lambda render using PHP, install the `remotion/lambda-php` package using `composer`.
+To trigger a Lambda render using PHP, install the `remotion/lambda` package using `composer`.
+Use the same version as the `remotion` version you are using from NPM and pin the version by removing the `^` character in your `composer.json`.

 Below is a snippet showing how to initiate a render request and get its status.
 Note the following before continuing: